mdmayfield/Linux-Darter-Pro/Ubuntu MATE 20.04.md

 - `sudo apt install autokey-gtk`; run Autokey, quit.
 Swap in `mdmayfield/Linux-XPS-15/autokey/data` for `~/.config/autokey/data`.
 Manually add AutoKey as `autokey` to Startup Items.
 - Replace ~/.mozilla/firefox folder with backup from previous installation (`magic-wormhole` is good for this)
 - Add to ~/.profile: `# enable smooth scrolling in Firefox  \n  export MOZ_USE_XINPUT2=1`
-- Turn off Bluetooth at system startup: create `/etc/rc.local` and make it executable - systemd will run it.
-This is the same as doing "Turn Bluetooth Off" and it can be turned back on by the applet:
+- ~~Turn off Bluetooth at system startup: create `/etc/rc.local` and make it executable - systemd will run it.
+This is the same as doing "Turn Bluetooth Off" and it can be turned back on by the applet:~~ *This doesn't seem to work*
   ```
   #!/bin/bash
   rfkill block bluetooth